 please submit your unreleased works if you'd like to be included in this awesome showcase with all new content!

-Create a playable game in 256 bytes or less.
+Create the best looking executable graphics in 256 bytes or less.
 Open to all platforms.
+We will have a seperate competition for High-End and Oldschool Platforms.

-Create music with just simple logical formulas in 256 characters or less (bytebeat, infix/postfix, 8-44khz) using
+Create music with just simple logical formulas in 256 characters or less using

 New to the concept of bytebeats?
 Check out this page for a quick introduction.